vongoethe/vizitown_plugin/README.md

 QGIS and the ViziTown window are used to configure and launch the server (based on [cyclone](http://cyclone.io/)).

-A web client (your defaut web server) is used to visualize and travel trough the 3D scene.
+A web client (your defaut web browser) is used to visualize and travel trough the 3D scene.

 Restrictions